 \SQ{ \begin{note} The possibility to prove Theorem~\ref{SPS->PSthm} depends on the order structure of the monoid $\bS$.
 (It does not matter, instead, if we speak about Hilbert spaces or correspondences.)
 Roughly speaking, the interval partitions for a properly defined partial order have to form a directed set.
 (See Shalit and Skeide \cite{ShaSk10p} for details.)
 Every Markov (or just contractive CP-)semigroup comes along with the subproduct system of GNS or Arveson-Stinespring correspondences.
 But to find a dilation, it is crucial to embed one of these subproduct systems into a product system.
 The fact that the interval partitions for the monoids $\N_0^k$ and $\R_+^k$ $(k\ge2)$ are no longer a directed set, motivated \cite{ShaSo09} to define first subproduct systems and to analyze their structure.
 (See also Shalit and Skeide \cite{ShaSk10p} for details.) \end{note} }

 For discrete subproduct systems, the situation is even simpler: The interval partitions of the segment $\SB{0,n}\cap\N_0$ are a finite lattice and, therefore, have a unique maximum.
-In agreement with Example~\ref{discPSex}, which describes the simple structure of discrete product systems, we recover the result \cite[Lemma 6.1]{ShaSo09}:
+Together with Example~\ref{discPSex}, which describes the simple structure of discrete product systems, we recover the result \cite[Lemma 6.1]{ShaSo09}:

 \begin{theorem} Every discrete subproduct system $H^\botimes=\bfam{H_n}_{n\in\N_0}$ is isomorphic to a subproduct subsystem of a product system $H^\otimes=\bfam{H^{\otimes n}}_{n\in\N_0}$ in standard form (Example \ref{discPSex}). \end{theorem}